vbatts/tar-split/README.md

 Since extended attributes are an unordered hashmap, this approach allows for checking each `<namespace>.<key>` individually.

-The value is the [SHA1 digest][sha1] of the value of the particular extended attribute.
-Since the values themselves could be raw bytes, this approach both avoids issues with encoding, as well as issues of information leaking.
-The designation of SHA1 is arbitrary and seen as a general "good enough" assertion of the value.
+The value is the [base64 encoded][base64] of the value of the particular extended attribute.
+Since the values themselves could be raw bytes, this approach avoids issues with encoding.

 ### Tar form